Mehrpouya/geocoin/README.md

 Please note in the current version of the software the foreign keys are not in place.
 This won't affect the application, but as a good practice, next developer may want to add them.
 ![EER Diagram](https://github.com/Mehrpouya/geocoin/blob/master/marriage%20database%20model.png)

-And scripts for restoring the databese on a new server
+And scripts for restoring the databese on a new server:

 1. [Geocoin database & table creation script](##Links "Geocoin database & table creation script")

 2. [Wallets table data](##Links "Wallets table data")